Transferred Adiala Jail Deputy Superintendent 'arrested for helping' Imran Khan - ExBulletin

 Transferred Adiala Jail Deputy Superintendent 'arrested for helping' Imran Khan

-Police officers stand outside the entrance of Adiala Jail during a hearing of jailed former prime minister Imran Khan, in Rawalpindi on January 30, 2024.
-AFP Akram “secretly conveyed Imran Khan's message outside the jail”.
-The suspect “is to face departmental action once the investigation is completed”.
-Tahir Siddiqui replaced Akram as the PTI founder's security supervisor in June.

-RAWALPINDI: Deputy Superintendent of Adiala Jail Muhammad Akram has been taken into custody on charges of aiding jailed Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan, sources told Geo News on Wednesday.
+Adiala Jail Deputy Superintendent Muhammad Akram has been taken into custody on charges of helping Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan.

 Akram was removed from his post on June 20, while Deputy Superintendent of Justice Tahir Siddique Shah replaced him as PTI founder Imran Khan's security supervisor.